-To be a 4-H Dairy Club member, you must:
+To be a member of a 4-H Dairy Project, you must:

-- Be 9 years old and under 21, before January 1 of the club year. - Own at least one dairy-type heifer calf, heifer, or cow.
+- Be at least 9, and not more than 21, years old before January 1 of the club year. - Own at least one dairy-type heifer calf, heifer, or cow.
 Your animal need not be a purebred, but should be one you are proud to own.
 Register purebred animals in your name. - Have your first animal and start your 4-H Dairy Project by June 1.
 After the first year, your project and records should carry the year around. - Be responsible for feeding and caring for your own animals.
 Do most of the work yourself.
-Do all of the fitting and training for shows. - Keep a record of your dairy project, expenses, income, and activities in a 4-H Livestock Record.
-Fill out a completion card at the end of the club year.
-Have your club leader check your record and your work, sign your card, and send it to your County Extension Agent.
+Do all of the fitting and training for shows. - Keep a record of your dairy project, expenses, income, and activiities in your 4-H Livestock Record Book.
+Give the completed record book to your 4-H Club leader or County 4-H Extension Agent at the close of the club year.

-Prepared by D. E. Anderson
+Prepared by D. E. ANDERSON